Customizing the BSP¶

 bitbake custom-image

-With this example you would get the desired weston desktop image with included pip3.
+With this example you would get the desired weston desktop image with pip3 included.